lyteword/chspurgeon-tod/volume-1/psalm-10.md

 pretenders would dispute with their Maker; they would—

-## "Snatch from his hand the balance and the rod,
+Snatch from his hand the balance and the rod,

 Rejudge his justice, be the god of God."